Generic name: rifampin (oral/injection) [ rif-AM-pin ]

 What is rifampin?

 Rifampin may also be used to reduce certain bacteria in your nose and throat that could cause meningitis or other infections.
-Rifampin prevents you from spreading these bacteria to other people, but this medicine will not treat an active meningitis infection.
+Rifampin prevents you from spreading these bacteria to other people, but rifampin will not treat an active meningitis infection.

 Rifampin may also be used for purposes not listed in this medication guide.